FIRST CHAPTER PREVIEW

 “Oh, it’s great.
 Thank you Gustavo!”
 I spoke in somewhat good French, my thoughts still occupied with the mysterious man I had locked eyes with.

 “I’m glad you like it, Miss.”

 Stuck between setting my eyesight back to observe the stranger, and trying to remember what I wanted to ask Gustavo before he left, I found myself lost in translation.
-But before he was about to walk away, after picking up an empty dish, I remembered what I wanted to ask him.
+But before he was about to walk away, after picking up an empty dish, I remembered what I wanted to ask him before the mysterious stranger appeared.
 “Oh, can I get a glass of cold milk?
 This coffee is a little much.”

 “Anything you wish.
 Coming right up.”

 I thanked him with cheery eyes as he left.